stangri/docs.openwrt.melmac.net/pbr/README.md

 Use of dns policies allows to route dns requests from local devices/IP addresses or MAC addresses thru a specific DNS server.
 Can either pick first DNS server from a specified interface or use a specific DNS server indicated by its IP address.

-### <a name='FW4NftFileMode'></a>FW4 Nft File Mode
+### <a name='Fw4NftFileMode'></a>Fw4 Nft File Mode

-This mode wich is the only operating mode in version 1.1.7 and up allows creation of the atomic nft file (temporary file located at `/var/run/pbr.nft` and if it contains no errors, the permanent file is installed at `/usr/share/nftables.d/ruleset-post/30-pbr.nft`), containing all the nft commands that `pbr` service needs to set up all the policies, dns policies and process custom user files.
+This mode which is the only operating mode in version 1.1.7 and up allows creation of the atomic nft file (temporary file located at `/var/run/pbr.nft` and if it contains no errors, the permanent file is installed at `/usr/share/nftables.d/ruleset-post/30-pbr.nft`), containing all the nft commands that `pbr` service needs to set up all the policies, dns policies and process custom user files.
 This file is then just reloaded on any OpenWrt firewall (`fw4`) reload, without the need to execute the `pbr` init script.

 ### <a name='CustomUserFiles'></a>Custom User Files